-All in all, a marked difference between the recommendations of the academic literature and the practice of forecasting shines up.
-There is, however, evidence, that somewhat younger (below the median age) forecasters as well as forecasters employed at publicly funded research institutes tend to use non-linear and DSGE-based forecasting tools more often.
+Figure 3: Importance of theoretical approaches for the forecasting process to use non-linear and DSGE-based forecasting tools more often.
 The results reported in Table 3 show that DSGE models are - to a very small extent - more popular among younger forecasters and are used more frequently in public institutions.
 The latter also holds for non-linear (e.g, Probit or Logit type of) models.
 The two results, however, are not completely independent from each other since younger forecasters work more often at public institutions, whereas forecasters at private institutions are - on average - somewhat older.